Close the left navigation

 Session III — ML & AI Applications to Understand Omics, Metabolomics, & Immunotoxicity and Optimize Bioengineering Using Datasets, Models, and Mass Spectrometry

-To register for the webinar, visit EPA's CLU-IN Training and Events webpage.
+To view the webinar archive, visit EPA's CLU-IN Training and Events webpage.

-The third session will feature four speakers discussing how they apply machine learning and artificial intelligence tools to analyze mass spectrometry and microscopy data and optimize models for understanding metabolomics, metabolite pathways, and immunotoxicology.
+The third session featured four speakers discussing how they apply machine learning and artificial intelligence tools to analyze mass spectrometry and microscopy data and optimize models for understanding metabolomics, metabolite pathways, and immunotoxicology.

 Presenters: